Victoria in September: Discover the Spectacular Things to See and Do During Your Visit

 If you’re coming in September, you are in for a real treat with some of the best weather our region experiences; peak season is just behind us - it is busy but not overly crowded, there is still plenty of things to do and there is an abundance of fresh seafood and produce available to tantalize your taste buds.

 September 30 is the National Day for Truth and Reconcilation, a day that honours the lost children and survivors of residential schools, their families and communities.
 It is also Orange Shirt Day - an Indigenous-led grassroots commemorative day.
-You can purchase orange shirts directly from the organization to ensure all the money raised goes to the intended recipients.
-September 30 has been formally recognized since 2021 as a Federal statutory holiday but is not yet a Provincial statutory holiday.
-Call ahead to check hours of operation if you are planning to visit a government office or bank on this day.
+You can purchase orange shirts directly from the Orange Shirt Society to ensure all the money raised goes to the intended recipients.

 Weather in September

-The weather in September averages a very comfortable high of 20 C while cooling down nicely for sleeping to 10 C. With average precipitation of 41mm, it is possible it will rain occasionally while you are here but for the most part, we are still experiencing warm, dry weather.
+With average precipitation of 41mm, it is possible it will rain occasionally while you are here but for the most part, we are still experiencing warm, dry weather.

 As Autumn approaches, the foliage begins its dramatic colour changes before the leaves begin to fall.